yoel3imari/yoel3imari/README.md

 <h1 align="center">Hi 👋, I'm Youssef</h1>
 <h3 align="center">A First year Master Student in Data Science</h3>

-- 🌱 I’m currently following my studies at Ibn Zohr University, Morocco
+- 🌱 Currently following a Master's degree in Data Science at Ibn Zohr University, Morocco
 - 👨‍💻 All of my projects are available at [https://github.com/yoel3imari?tab=repositories]
 - 📫 How to reach me **youssef.elaimari@gmail.com**